 The Virtual Inspector is a tool of Pix4D Cloud to analyze the project images in full resolution by exploring the 3D mesh model.
 It is possible to highlight, share, and export 2D areas of interest for more insights.
 Inspections provide flexibility to document a project on the cloud web platform and/or for third-party usage.

 1. Go to Pix4D Cloud and log in with a valid Pix4D account.

 2. Select a project.

-3. On the left sidebar, select the view 3D MODEL.
+3. On the left panel, select the view 3D MODEL.

-4. On the right side of the view, click which opens the Virtual Inspector.
+4. In the main window, on the right side of the view, click which opens the Virtual Inspector.

 5. Navigate the mesh, zoom, and orient it to locate an area of interest.

 6. Click on the model (green cross).
 It is possible to click different locations before starting the inspection.